CaraHainingWang/CaraHainingWang.github.io/_posts/2017-08-18-find-the-apartment-for-me-using-scrapy.md

 number of bed/bathroom, which are all supported by apartments.com.

 The initial urls are determined by `start_requests` function.
-If you have a pre-determined initial urls instead of configurable ones, you can use a short-cut form by directly specify
+If you have a pre-determined initial urls instead of some configurable ones, you can use a short-cut form by directly specify
 ```python
 start_urls = [urls_list]
 ```
 as a class variable instead of using the class method.

 After specifying the starting urls, the code further elaborates how each url should be processed using the `parse()` method.
-In particular, we first extract the url that link to the list of apartments for each particular area (the urls are extracted using `XPath` and will be introduced briefly later), and then delegate the processing to a method called
+In particular, we first extract the urls that link to the list of apartments for each particular area (the urls are extracted using `XPath` and will be introduced briefly later), and then delegate the extraction of each apartment info to a method called
 `parse_apartment`.

-To make it easier to see the logic, I have omitted the relatively tedious extraction process for each entry we are interested in.
-We can see a recursive call at the end.
+To make it easier to see the logic, I have omitted the relatively tedious extraction process.
+We can see a recursive call at the end that will keep parsing for apartment unless it is the last page available.
-In our case, the website structure is pretty simple, it shows a list of apartments, but can have multiple pages if the list is too long.
-Therefore, we only need to check whether we have next_page or not and then perform another round of `parse_apartment` when needed.

 ### About XPath
 XPath expressions provide a very powerful tool for extracting web contents.
 The primary purpose